RainbowZhou17/RainbowZhou17.github.io/_pages/about.md

 Research Interests
 ------
-I am interested in researching different control theories to achieve the control of dynamic systems (linear and nonlinear), including multiagents and robotics.
+I am interested in researching different control theories and various dynamic systems, including multi-agents and robotics.
 I am also interested in exploring methods to optimize control performance.
 Currently, I mainly focus on theoretical research.
-In the future, I want to conduct research that combines basic theory with practical applications.
+In the future, I want to extend my research to both theoretical research and practical applications.

   - Distributed System
   - Cooperative Control